-We will arrive at Kubu Kubu Tented Camp, our luxurious home for the next three nights, before dusk.
-Situated on a hilltop and ridge overlooking the vast plains of the central Serengeti, this recently opened (summer 2016) luxury tented camp is a delightful base of operations for our time in the Serengeti.
-The tents are incredibly spacious and well appointed, and are placed on permanent platforms, each with its own private balcony.
-In-suite, private bathrooms feature open-air showers with abundant hot water (dubbed "the world's best shower" by more than one participant) and flush toilets, and the entire camp is solar-powered, with back-up generators providing 24-hour electricity.
-The camp is full board (including all drinks), and WiFi is available in the central area.
+Situated on a hilltop and ridge overlooking the vast plains of the central Serengeti, this luxury tented camp (which opened in the summer of 2016) is a delightful base of operations for our time in the Serengeti.
+The tents are incredibly spacious and well-appointed, and are placed on permanent platforms, each with its own private balcony.
+En-suite, private bathrooms feature open-air showers with abundant hot water (dubbed "the world's best shower" by more than one participant) and flush toilets, and the entire camp is solar-powered, with back-up generators providing 24-hour electricity.
+The camp is full board (including all drinks), and Wi-Fi is available in the central area.